 - Maintain at least a cumulative district GPA of 2.0.

-- Complete associate’s degree within 90 units enrolled and certificate program within 45 enrolled units to meet 150% of the program’s credit length requirement.
+- Complete associate degree within 90 units enrolled and certificate program within 45 units enrolled to meet 150% of the program’s credit length requirement.

-Students who complete less-than 70% of their enrolled units or their cumulative institutional GPA falls below 2.0, will be automatically placed on a financial aid “Warning” status for the following semester.
+Students who complete less than 67% of their enrolled units or their cumulative institutional GPA falls below 2.0, will be automatically placed on a financial aid “Warning” status for the following semester.
 A “Warning” email notification will be sent to students informing them that they will need to meet the SAP standards or have their financial aid suspended.

 Students who have enrolled 100% of their academic program will be placed on an ‘Alert’ status; those who have enrolled 125% of their program will be placed on a ‘Warning’ status.
 Both will receive email notifications.

-Students may appeal their SAP suspension by submitting an appeal form with a personal statement, financial aid academic plan (MAP) and documentation of extenuating circumstances to the Financial Aid Office.
-Appeal forms are available in the Financial Aid Office.
-It may take 2-4 weeks for the Appeals Committee to evaluate a student’s appeal after it has been submitted in-full to the Financial Aid Office.
-Students wishing to contest the Appeals Committee decision are able to meet with the Asst.
-Dean of Financial Aid and Student Support Services.
-Extenuating circumstances taken into consideration by the Financial Aid Office include, but are not limited, to the following: personal illness or injury, serious illness or death within the immediate family, auto accident or other situation beyond the reasonable control of the student.
+Students may appeal their SAP suspension by submitting an appeal form with a personal statement, documentation of extenuating circumstances and/or financial aid academic plan (MAP) at https://ivc.verifymyfafsa.com.
+It may take 4-6 weeks for the Appeals Committee to evaluate a student's appeal after it has been submitted in-full.
+Students who wishes to contest the Appeals Committee's decisions can schedule a meeting with the Assistant Dean of Financial Aid and Student Support Services.
+Extenuating circumstances taken into consideration by the Financial Aid Office include, but are not limited to, the following: personal illness or injury, serious illness or death within the immediate family, auto accident or other situation beyond the reasonable control of the student.

-Students are only allowed 2 appeals for low GPA or completion percentage at IVC, and 1 appeal each for exceeding the maximum timeframe for a certificate program or associate’s degree or higher.
+Students are only allowed 2 appeals for low GPA or completion percentage at IVC, and 1 appeal each for exceeding the maximum timeframe for a certificate program or associate degree or higher.

 PROBATION AND MONITORING STATUS